PJ Sosko

 Please click to watch and/or hear:

-Trailer for PJ's starring role in short film The Reunion
+Trailer for PJ's starring role in short film Betrayed

 Music video for the lip-synching Rooftop Boys, starring PJ as lead "singer"